meetkabeershah/meetkabeershah.github.io/_posts/2015-7-17-RocketLaunch.md

 #Die-hard launch

 Once all the features and paths are properly tested.
-We will get up our servers.
+We will get our servers up and running.

 ![Die hard launch](http://cdn.meme.am/instances/500x/59516253.jpg)